The relationship between a father and son begins with love, but as time goes on, it could get complicated.

 The same goes for a son who may have a different perspective.
 Rather than assuming that his father will not understand him, he needs to understand his father’s perspective.
 Listen to him before deciding to cut him out of his life.

-- Do not hesitate to have ‘the talk’: Sex and relationship can be confusing for your teenage son.
+- Do not hesitate to have ‘the talk’: Sex and romantic relationships can be confusing for your teenage son.
 He might not ask you, but there will be several questions on his mind.
 And who can be a better person than you to have an honest conversation about such sensitive things?
 Take out some time and have this conversation with your son.
 This will not only strengthen your bond but also prevent him from reaching out to unhealthy sources for information.

 - Spend time together: This is often an underrated activity, but we cannot emphasize its importance enough in building your relationship.
 No matter how busy you both can be, make it a point to spend some time together.
 Go for a walk after dinner and talk about all that has happened throughout the day.
 Try to take time out and be a part of each other’s lives.